hhp94/slideimp/README.md

 sliding windows.

 Use k-NN by specifying `k`, PCA by specifying `ncp`.
-Only arguments applicable to each methods are applied.
+Only arguments applicable to each method are applied.

 ``` r
 # Simulating WGBS data with 1000 CpGs and 10 samples